dstrickl7/inventory-tracker/README.md

 The project should accomplish:

 - User should be able to add and remove items from a list
-  - User should be able to specify amounts
+  - User should be able to specify amount of item
 - User should be able to add or remove items from inventory
   - User should be able to add amount of item and can specify units
 - The app should keep track of and remember what items have been added